ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 In a common scenario, you’d fetch some JSON that returns ordered URLs with some metadata.
 In the end, you should end up with a function callback that fires when the user clicks on one of the links, and said callback should include the URL of the requested AMP page.
 If you have that, you’re all set for the final step.

-## Use the Shadow API to render a page inline
+## Use the Shadow AMP API to render a page inline

 Finally, when you want to display content after a user action, it's time to fetch the relevant AMP document and let Shadow AMP take over.
 First, implement a function to fetch the page, similar to this one: